shylton/truco/README.md

 # truco
 Popular card game from Brazil.
-See citations for game explanation.
-Built a simpler version of the original game in C++.
-Working on making a web version of it.
+Built a simpler version of the original game in C++ for a school project.
+Started working on a web version (far from being completed).